-report on their s emissions.
+Pursuant to its AB 32 mandate, CARB recently issued draft final regulations which are scheduled to be adopted on December 6, 2007 (and will be effective January 1, 2008) that will require California businesses across most major economic sectors considered to have high greenhouse gas emissions to account for and report on their greenhouse gas emissions.
 CARB estimates that the sectors which will be required to report emit 94% of the total greenhouse gases produced in California from industrial and commercial stationary sources.